meshstyles/little_helpers/media-dl/readme.md

 ## Supported Platforms
 - 9now
 - tubitv *
+- netzkino **

 \* partially so just the default selected season will be downloaded
+\*\* the #! must be escaped as \#\! or bash will interprete these!
+Also the script will download direct from this site and it won't output a link list

 ## How to use